 Of the three forms we studied, our Form Engine initially built two: Leave of Absence (detailed above) and Filing Fee (a tuition discount for a graduate student in her final term).
 So far one is live.

-In March 2016, we entered beta for the first form in our Form Engine, the Filing Fee.
+In March 2016, we entered pilot for the first form in our Form Engine, the Filing Fee.
 This form normally takes two weeks from submission to final approval.
-The first student to submit in our beta witnessed her form reviewed by four faculty and staff and receive approval in 3.5 hours.
+The first student to submit in our pilot witnessed her form reviewed by four faculty and staff and receive approval in 3.5 hours.
 This isn’t something to celebrate as if it were the average time (I’ll add statistics into this article once we have a meaningful sample).
 But submission-to-approval in 3.5 hours is miraculous in that it happened right out of the gate.
 We created this ridiculous thing that round-tripped a student’s request in a reasonable amount of time.

 Our student witnessed no black hole—she saw an average time for review and she could monitor who was reviewing it now.
 Our student didn’t have to run from place to place, nor be on campus, to get it done.
 For staff and faculty: none had to waste their time cross-checking this student’s eligibility against computer databases.
 The Form Engine did this for them.

 We continue to do usability studies with students, staff, and faculty, and we find ourselves squashing bugs and adding new features throughout our sprints.
 Public beta release will roll out in early May.
 Once up and running and standing on its own, our team will begin rolling out the Form Engine’s next form.
 And then the next.

 Forms are a pervasive part of the web, and they constitute a fair amount of activity within all types of organizations.
 While we’re excited about our approach, we know it is only one of the many ways to uncover and solve hidden aspects of forms.
 We’ll see soon our if our effort to design our way out of this black hole has a lasting effect.
 We’re hopeful it does.